Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 Barcodes have several applications.

-• Logistics: From tracking, shipping, and storage, barcodes help industries keep track of their products and inventories.
+• Logistics: From tracking, shipping, and storage, barcodes help industries keep track of their products and are often used for inventory management.

 • Retail: This industry uses barcodes to identify products in storage and during payments.